ParlocameonTheDev/BPP/README.md

 AA-12 : Turns your weapon into a devestating, full auto shotgun that can chew through health.

-Angelic Burst : Turns your weapon into a 15 round burst, how did this happen?
+Angelic Burst : Turns your weapon into a 12 round burst, how did this happen?

 Black Tar Heroin : Absolutely NOTHING could go wrong, right?

 Dash MK2 : Dashes you towards your crosshair with great strength when you block.

 Escapist : Quadruples your movement speed after you block for a short period of time.

+Flex Seal : Coats your bullets with a very strong substance to make them more effective, somehow.

 Futuristic Magizine : Triples your current ammo count.